 Data collection for each sampled patient must be initiated no later than 3 weeks (21 days) after the close of the sample month.
 Once data collection begins, it must be closed out within 6 weeks.
-These same data collection modes will be used in the mode experiment using the same protocols.

-Survey vendors who wish to become “approved” to conduct the Home Health Care CAHPS Survey on behalf of HHAs must complete the Home Health Care CAHPS survey vendor training, which will provide detailed guidance on the protocols and guidelines for all aspects of survey implementation, from sample selection to data collection and data submission.
-As of the date of this submission, CMS anticipates that the first training sessions for vendors will be offered in early summer 2009; however, this is contingent upon receiving OMB approval by the end of April 2009.
-The national implementation is expected to start in the summer of 2009.
+Survey vendors that are “approved” to conduct the Home Health Care CAHPS Survey on behalf of HHAs complete the Home Health Care CAHPS survey vendor training, which provides detailed guidance on the protocols and guidelines for all aspects of survey implementation, from sample selection to data collection and data submission.

 B.3 Methods to Maximize Response Rate

-Every effort will be made to maximize patient response rates, while retaining the voluntary nature of the Home Health Care CAHPS Survey.
-Each questionnaire mailing will include a cover letter explaining what the survey is about, who is conducting it and why, and the name and toll-free telephone number of a survey staff member that sampled patients can contact if they have questions or need additional information about the survey.
-For the mail-only mode of administration, both RTI (for the mode experiment) and survey vendors (for the national implementation) will use best practices in survey materials to enhance response rates.
-These best practices include using a simple font no smaller than 10 point size in the survey cover letters, allowing ample white space between questions in the questionnaire, avoiding a format that displays the questions as a matrix, using a unique subject identification number on the questionnaire rather than printing the sample member’s name, and displaying the OMB number and expiration date on the questionnaire.
+Every effort is made to maximize patient response rates, while retaining the voluntary nature of the Home Health Care CAHPS Survey.
+Each questionnaire mailingincludes a cover letter explaining what the survey is about, who is conducting it and why, and the name and toll-free telephone number of a survey staff member that sampled patients can contact if they have questions or need additional information about the survey.
+For the mail-only mode of administration, survey vendors use best practices in survey materials to enhance response rates.
+These best practices include using a simple font no smaller than 10 point size in the survey cover letters, allowing ample white space between questions in the questionnaire, avoiding a format that displays the questions as a matrix, using a unique subject identification number on the questionnaire rather than printing the sample member’s name, and displaying the OMB number on the questionnaire.
 The second mailing for the mail only implementation is expected to increase the response rate, as is the telephone follow-up portion of the mixed-mode implementation.

 B.4 Tests of Procedures

-To achieve the purposes of the mode experiment the following analyses will be conducted:

-Analyses of individual survey items will assess missing data and item distributions.

-Hypothesis testing will detect differences in key variables between modes.

-The analysis of individual items and the hypothesis testing will form the basis for constructing an adjustor to be used for telephone and mixed-mode surveys.

-Because home health care is a new area for CAHPS®, it is yet to be determined (through analyses from the mode experiment) which patient-mix adjusters may be necessary for reporting of the national survey results.
-Data from the field test suggest that self-reported overall health status, education and age should be included in the patient mix models.
-One of the purposes of the mode experiment will be to explore the usefulness of these and other variables for patient-mix adjustment.
-RTI will evaluate whether the ranking of home health agencies differs for adjusted and unadjusted Home Health Care CAHPS® results.
+Based on the evidence from the HHCAHPS Mode Experiment, RTI project staff recommends using the following variables as adjustment factors on HHCAHPS Survey results.
+Proxy respondent used

+Non-English language as the primary language spoken at home

+Age (five levels: 18-49, 50-64, 65-74, 75-84, and 85 plus)

+Education (five levels: less than 8th grade, 8th grade to less than high-school graduate, high-school graduate or GED, some college, and college graduate or more)

+Self-reported mental/emotional health status (three levels: Excellent/Very Good, Good, Fair/Poor)

+Whether a patient lives alone

+ADL deficit score, and

+Two mental health diagnosis groups (schizophrenia and dementia).

+RTI staff will re-estimate regression and impact analyses during the Home Health Care CAHPS national implementation using data from a large number of HHAs to assess the stability of the evidence for these adjusters.
+RTI did not find that the mode of survey administration (mail only mode, telephone only mode, or mixed mode) had any significant impact on patient responses in HHCAHPS.

 B.5 Statistical Consultation and Independent Review

-This sampling and statistical plan was prepared by RTI International and reviewed by CMS.
+This sampling and statistical plan was prepared by CMS and reviewed by RTI.
 The primary statistical design was provided by Melvin Ingber of RTI International.
 Dr. Ingber can be reached by telephone at (410) 730-1506 or by e-mail at mingber@rti.org.